 Always a highlight of the London festival season, this late summer street party, the largest of it’s kind in Europe, has a flavour all of it’s own.
-Now, with the 2020 edition of the carnival cancelled due to the Coronavirus Crisis, preparations are already under way for the Notting Hill Carnival 2021.
+With last year’s event cancelled due to the Coronavirus Crisis, preparations are already under way for the Notting Hill Carnival 2021.

 The carnival, which began as a celebration of the British West Indian community, has grown from a small neighbourhood street party to an event of international significance which regularly attracts in excess of one million people every year.

 Now in it’s 55th year, the Notting Hill Carnival will once again fill the streets of west London with a never ending stream of feel good music and spectacular colour as traditional Caribbean music and modern sound systems do battle to see who can be the most popular and also the loudest!

 It’s the parade that most people come to see, off course.
 The costumes have to be seen to be believed and the dancing often leaving little to the imagination.